Choosing an electric outboard

 Range anxiety

 Let’s get this out of the way.
 The anxiety over this is understandable.
 But electric outboards have evolved a lot in the past 10-15 years.
-They’ve obviously reached mainstream acceptance with big players like Mercury and Yamaha make serious commitments to selling them.
+They’ve obviously reached mainstream acceptance with big players like Mercury and Yamaha making serious commitments to selling them.

 Outboard throttle rate vs boat speed